How and Why to Stop Pressuring Prospects on Cold Calls

 And this article will take a deep dive into how and why you should stop persuading prospects (and so strongly) at the start of cold calls.

-So, scroll or use the menu on the left to find out more 👇
+So, scroll or use the menu to find out more 👇

 The zone of resistance and how to lower it

-A common misconception is that people believe the job of a salesperson is just to persuade and pitch people into buying something.
+A common misconception is that people believe the job of an SDR is just to persuade and pitch people into buying something.